POST UPDATED SEPTEMBER 2017

-The busses worked on a ten minute system.
-The aim was you should see a bus going to the park or hotel you wanted to get to within ten minutes.
+The busses worked on a twenty minute system.
+The aim was you should see a bus going to the park or hotel you wanted to get to within twenty minutes.
 I only saw this system fail once in the two weeks we stayed at Disney.
 We were very lucky with the queues and always got on the first bus that arrived despite the queues.
 The busses can get crowded when full with seats filled and standing spots taken.
 There were plenty of grab rails to hang on to, and it was easy to keep Miss A contained between us without swaying around too much when it was needed.
 There is a bus stop at each village at the resort, and we often found that despite their being two entrances to the resort, Martinique was usually the first or second stop when arriving back at the resort from the parks.
 This was welcome at the end of a long day.
 Martinique is also the bus stop before Old Port Royale which is where everyone seems to wait for the bus, so to guarantee a seat on a near empty bus, Martinique is a great place to catch the bus.

 Comparing the bus stop at Jamaica to Martinique was also very interesting as through 2016 we also found that Jamaica was near the first drop off points on return to the park depending on which entrance the bus came in via.

 Overall I was really happy with our stay at Disneys Caribbean Beach Resort.
 Our room was basic but clean and was cleaned every day by the maid service.
 It’s customary to leave a tip for staff when they provide a service for you.
-We left the maid a dollar per day and tipped the bus boys a dollar per bag they carried.
+We left the maid a dollar per person per day and tipped the bus boys a dollar per bag they carried.
 Everyone got slightly more on our last day.